 Where Do the Bengals Rank in the AFC North?

-Prior to the season, they were well above the Lamar Jackson-led Baltimore Ravens.
-The Ravens have moved from +110 prior to Week 3 to +165, which is still the shortest in the division.
+The Ravens have moved to -350 after a Week 12 win over the Chargers.
 Baltimore lost starting back J.K.
 Dobbins for the season in its 25-9 victory over the Houston Texans in Week 1.
 The Ravens haven't won the division since Jackson's MVP-winning campaign in 2019.
 They are a strong favorite to finish atop the AFC North.

-The Cleveland Browns have looked better than most expected, but losing star back Nick Chubb in Week 2 was a massive blow.
-They are tied for the best odds to win the AFC North.
-Their odds prior to their Week 3 win were +350.
+Finally, the Cleveland Browns have looked better than most expected, but losing star back Nick Chubb in Week 2 was a massive blow.
+They sit 7-4 after losing to the Broncos 29-12 in Week 12.
+Their odds have dropped to +550 to win the division.
 The Browns have never won the AFC North.
 They won the AFC Central in 1989, though.

 Where Do the Bengals Rank in the AFC Playoff Standings?